 The main idea behind the CPPain-program is that children and adolescents with CP and their parents together have the best knowledge of the child or adolescent’s pain burden and need to be an integrated part of describing the problem, devising and implementing solutions, and evaluate their effect in close collaboration with researchers, health care personnel and professional caretakers.

-The CPPain-program is an international research collaboration between Norway, Sweden, USA and Canada.
-The program is headed from Telemark Hospital in Norway.
+The CPPain-program is an international research collaboration between Norway, Sweden, Finland, USA and Canada.
+The program is headed from Telemark Hospital Trust and Vestfold Hospital Trust in Norway.
 The CP-association in Telemark is represented in the program organization with a user representative.
-The program organization also includes two advisory panels, a user panel and a clinician panel.
+The program organization also includes two advisory panels, one user panel and one clinician panel.

 The CPPain Survey

-We launch the CPPain-survey in Norway in the beginning of 2020 and in Canada and Minnesota, USA during 2020.
+We launch the CPPain-survey in the praticipating countries during 2020/2021.
+First in Norway, followed by Minnesota, USA, Sweden, Finland, and Canada.
 We invite children and adolescents with CP to respond themselves whenever possible.
 We also want to have all parents and siblings between 12 and 18 years old respond to the survey.
 Parents and children/adolescents with CP answers questions about the child/adolescent with CP, while siblings are a control group and answer questions about themselves.
 The questions concerns pain and aspects of life that can be affected by pain such as quality of life, daily function, mental health and social participation.
-The survey can be answered electronic or on paper.
+The survey can be answered electronically or on paper.

-The answers from the survey are important for planning the improvement project for children and adolescents with CP.
+The answers from the survey are important for planning a project to improve the pain situation for children and adolescents with CP.
 We also plan to conduct the survey again after a few years to evaluate any changes over time.
-If you want more information about the survey, you can download the information letters on the links below.
+If you want more information about the survey, you can download English versions of the Norwegian information letters on the links below.

 Children 8-11 years old